tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-azure-ad-for-safire.md

 This documentation assumes that you already have an Azure Active Directory (Azure AD) tenant correctly configured and provisioned with your institution's user accounts.

 To configure Azure AD as an identity provider for SAFIRE, you need to configure [SAML-based SSO](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-saml-single-sign-on).
-This requires you to do three things:
+Doing so requires you do three things:

- 1. Create your own, new *Enterprise Application*
+ 1. Create a new *Enterprise Application*
  2. Set up single sign-on
  3. Configure Attribute claims rules

-## 1. Create your own new Enterprise Application
+# 1. Create an Enterprise Application

-In identity federation terminology, Identity Providers take on SAFIRE's metadata and configure SAFIRE as a 'Service Provider'.
+In identity federation terminology, Identity Providers take on SAFIRE's metadata and configure SAFIRE as a service provider.
 In Azure AD, however, you need to change your thinking slightly, in that you need to think of SAFIRE as an *Enterprise application* that you need to create.

-You will need to create your own new *Enterprise Application* in your organisation's Azure Active Directory Service.
-You can do so by adding a *New application* and *Create your own application* under the *'Enterprise Applications'* Management item.
+You will need to create a new *Enterprise Application* in your organisation's Azure Active Directory Service.
+You can do so by adding a *New application* and then *Create your own application* under the *Enterprise Applications* Management item.

-You can name the application whatever makes sense to you, but in this document, we have named our new application "SAFIRE - South African Identity Federation".
-This application is integrating with other applications that are not in the Azure Application gallery.
+You can name the application whatever makes sense to you and your users.
+Your new SAFIRE application is integrating with other applications that are not in the Azure Application gallery.

-## 2. Set up single sign-on
+# 2. Set up single sign-on

-Now that you have created your own application, you need to enable *SAML* based single sign-on and *Upload* SAFIRE's [Federation Hub metadata]({{< ref "/technical/metadata.md#safire-federation-hub" >}}) *file*.
-Azure's metadata Upload utility should pre-populate the *Basic SAML Configuration* from what it finds in the uploaded metadata file.
+Now that you have created your application, you need to enable *SAML* based single sign-on and *Upload* SAFIRE's [Federation Hub metadata]({{< ref "/technical/metadata.md#safire-federation-hub" >}}) *file*.
+Azure AD's metadata Upload utility should pre-populate the *Basic SAML Configuration* from what it finds in the uploaded metadata file.

-Once saved, it is worthwhile double-checking that the information was imported properly by the Upload utility.
+Once saved, it is worthwhile double-checking that the information was correctly imported by the Upload utility and that you understand what each of the fields is doing.

-**NOTE:** SAFIRE's metadata changes periodically and the [IdP Requirements]({{< ref "/technical/saml2/idp-requirements/_index.md" >}}) puts **the onus on you to keep this up-to-date**.
-Unfortunately, Azure AD cannot do this automatically, and so you will make these changes manually.
+> SAFIRE's metadata changes periodically, and can do so without warning.
+The [IdP Requirements]({{< ref "/technical/saml2/idp-requirements/_index.md" >}}) put **the onus on you to keep this up-to-date** and expects this process to be automated.
+Unfortunately Azure AD cannot currently update metadata automatically which is partly why it remains only partially supported in SAFIRE.
+However, SAFIRE's metadata is stable enough that you can probably get away with this if you create a manual process to periodically ensure you re-upload the metadata or merge any changes.

-## 3. Configure Attribute claims rules
+# 3. Configure Attribute claims rules

 You now need to configure your application's *User Attributes & Claims*.
 Azure sets up a few default User Attributes & Claims rules.
-Still, you need to ensure these release the [Minimum attributes required for participation]({{< ref "/technical/attributes/_index.md" >}}) for SAFIRE by altering what has been pre-defined, or *Add new claim*, depending on what attributes correspond to the attributes required for participation.
+However, you need to ensure these release the at least the [Minimum attributes required for participation]({{< ref "/technical/attributes/_index.md" >}}) for SAFIRE.
+This requires altering what has been pre-defined or *Add new claim*.
+Depending on your exact use case, you may also need to release some additional attributes.

 e.g.